athankefalas/swift-toasts/README.md

 ### Toast Presenter Reader

-A `Toast` can also be manually scheduled with a `ToastPresenterReader` view and using the toast presenter proxy it reads from the environment.
-The `ToastPresenterProxy` instance can be used to schedule toasts as well as to cancel all scheduled toasts that are still awaiting presentation.
+A `Toast` can also be scheduled manually using a `ToastPresenterReader` view and the toast presenter proxy it reads from the environment.
+The `ToastPresenterProxy` instance can be used to schedule toasts, as well as to cancel all scheduled toasts that are still awaiting presentation.

 ``` Swift
 ToastPresenterReader { toastPresenterProxy in